Pollak: AOC's 'Tax the Rich' Dress Was a Stimulus for America's Sexual Liberation

 That might not be what AOC intended — or what she would say she intended.
 She talked about the dress as an effort to break through as a “working class woman of color at the Met.”

-No doubt, she would resist the a discussion of her pure sexual attractiveness as an attempt to “objectify” her, an oppressive expression of cisgender heteronormative patriarchy.
+No doubt, she would resist the a discussion of her sexual attractiveness as an attempt to “objectify” her, an oppressive expression of cisgender heteronormative patriarchy.

-Yet the fact is that AOC put herself on display, turning around in a figure-hugging, strapless gown that emphasized her most attractive assets (pun intended), and told the cameras to take a long, hard, look.
+Yet the fact is that AOC put herself on display, turning around in a figure-hugging, strapless gown that emphasized her assets, and told the cameras to take a long, hard, look.

 She wasn’t “asking for it”; she was commanding the attention.
 She owned her sexuality and used it to great effect.